Welcome to my online space, a place where I am able to share my experiences in the landscape with a camera.

 Before that my education was largely science based and I believe this has given me a good grounding for my photography.
 I chose to study Environmental Science at university and I focused on plant and fungal biology in my final year.
 As a means of recording and learning about the things I saw in the field I borrowed a small, early digital camera from my parents.
 I bought my first dslr whilst in north America as they were becoming more affordable and now, I find myself, between raising a family and a full time job, somewhat preoccupied with how best to fill the rectangle that is my cameras sensor.
 Having never used film or had any formal training as a photographer I had to learn the fundamentals myself through trial and error.
 Repetition in this field is very important, as with any endeavor and, if you practice enough, the technical aspects become second nature.

 For any landscape photographer a pragmatic and holistic approach is necessary in order to achieve your goals.
 I find myself being quite generalist when it comes to my interests in life and this has helped me and my photography considerably.
-For documentary photography the aim is to make a literal recording of the scene, to prevent any aspect of the photographers personality being in the image.
+For documentary photography the aim is to be objective and to make literal recordings of scenes, basically to prevent any aspect of the photographers personality from being in the image to the extent possible.
 For me, this is the exact opposite to what I set out to do.
 Ansel Adams said "Art implies control of reality, reality itself possesses no sense of the aesthetic.
 Photography becomes an art when certain controls are applied".
-The camera is a tool, a means to an end, the camera itself is not capable of representing mine, or, anyone else' personal vision.
+The camera is a tool, a means to an end, the camera itself is not capable of representing mine, or, anyone elses personal vision.
 The output files of a digital camera are flat and emotionless so I have spent considerable time learning how to 'apply' certain controls in order to impart a greater sense of depth and emotion, similar to that of what I experienced at the time when I first saw the potential for an image in the field.

 Applying such changes to an image to achieve something that is closer to how I perceived at the time of making means that I am not averse to using software like Photoshop to enhance the details, tonality, colours and mood to suit my taste.
 I also stitch multiple files for my panoramics and blend images if the dynamic range of the scene is beyond that of my cameras capabilities.
 I draw the line however at adding different skies and objects from other images that were never there.
 Often it is a long, drawn out process to reach a point where I am happy but I find that when an image feels right, the time I have invested both in the field and at the computer is always worth it.